As part of the Dynamic Duos of Classic Film Blogathon hosted by Once upon a screen… and Classic Movie Hub

-Though both were professional during shooting, the women’s feuding took place off the set, where the struggle for dominance between the two occurred.
-They were on a mission to sabotage each other sometimes exhibiting unprofessional behavior, as they seemed to just provoke each others mutual animosity.
+Though both were professional during the shooting, the women’s feuding took place off the set, where the struggle for dominance between the two occurred.
+They were on a mission to sabotage each other sometimes exhibiting unprofessional behavior, as they seemed to just provoke each other’s mutual animosity.

 Davis was the more versatile actress and got Aldrich on her side.
 Crawford not only felt shut out, she thought Jane was the much better part.
 I don’t believe if the roles were reversed that the chemistry poured into those roles would have been as dynamically charged.
 Each truly brought to life the characters, Joan as Blanche and Bette as Jane Hudson perfectly.

 Joan Crawford didn’t like the designs for her dresses because she wanted to look more glamorous.
-Costume designer Norma Kotch had to convince her that the wheelchair bound Blanche’s wouldn’t wear anything showy and finally Crawford conceded.
+Costume designer Norma Kotch had to convince her that the wheelchair-bound Blanche wouldn’t wear anything showy and finally, Crawford conceded.

-A funny side note-Michael Musto recalls the story of how Crawford wanted to wear falsies for the scene where she lays dying on the beach.
+A funny side note-Michael Musto recalls the story of how Crawford wanted to wear falsies for the scene where she lies dying on the beach.
 That way her breasts wouldn’t end up falling to the side.
-When Davis had to fall on top of her, the fake breaks were sticking up just as Crawford planned and Davis said, “they feel like two footballs.”
+When Davis had to fall on top of her, the fake breaks were sticking up just as Crawford planned and Davis said, “They feel like two footballs.”

 The film totally transformed both of them, it also set them up on a cycle of hag horror suspense films that became more vulgar and senseless.
 Baby Jane? was a huge unexpected hit.
 Part of the fascination was watching these two Hollywood legends abusing each other.
-This was just was so shocking to audiences.
-It has become one of the all time great campy classics because of the overtly confrontational nature between these two ‘monstrous’ stars attracting the gay community solidifying them as undying fans and imitators.
-The film is delicious, outrageous and enthusiastically melodramatic.
+This was just so shocking to audiences.
+It has become one of the all-time great campy classics because of the overtly confrontational nature between these two ‘monstrous’ stars attracting the gay community solidifying them as undying fans and imitators.
+The film is delicious, outrageous, and enthusiastically melodramatic.

 But don’t be fooled by all the histrionics and Kabuki Theater, Aldrich’s quintessential film is also a work of vast quality much more than just campy exhibitionism or horror film.
-From both star’s performances to Ernest Haller’s revelatory camera work, DeVol’s riveting soundtrack, the cast and Aldrich’s gestalt directing.
+From both star performances to Ernest Haller’s revelatory camera work, DeVol’s riveting soundtrack, the cast, and Aldrich’s gestalt directing.

 Crawford plays her role straight and reserved playing it for sympathy and Davis’ Jane behaves like ancient Greek Theater trading on reckless abandon rather than immediate lucidity.
 Davis’ performance while on the surface outlandish is a brilliant spectacle of subtly and nuance.